keystonetowersystems/siquant/README.md

 ```

-A short hand is also provided if both the operand and the result have class type Quantity.
+A short hand is also provided if both the operand and the result have class type Quantity,
+and base_units with factor=1.

 ```python
 q.Force.q_multiplier(q.Distance, q.Moment)